MicrosoftDocs/PlayReady/Docs/support-options.md

 >[!NOTE]
 >The **Collaborate Portal** and **Connect Portal** are retired.

-## Operations Support
+## Licensing Operations

-Microsoft provides support for operations about:
+Microsoft provides legal agreement administration and support for the following:

-* PlayReady Licensing Agreements management
+* PlayReady Licensing Agreement(s) management
+* PlayReady Certificate and Deliverables (PK and SDK) fulfillment
-* PlayReady Certificates request and delivery
+* PlayReady royalty reporting and invoicing support

 through: